ZainlessBrombie/rs-safe-gc/README.md

 reference counted.
 If a Gc is not internally mutable (does not contain a GcRef), it will not be considered for marking & root checking, saving performance.

+However these tests do not test real world conditions nor worst cases.
+Again, this crate is an experiment.